MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/bitlocker/deploy-management-agent.md

 - The BitLocker management settings are fully compatible with MBAM group policy settings.
 If devices receive both group policy settings and Configuration Manager policies, configure them to match.

   > [!NOTE]
-> If a GPO setting exists for stand-alone MBAM, it will override the equivalent setting attempted by Configuration Manager.
-GPOs for stand-alone MBAM come from the domain while the policies for Configuration Manager BitLocker Management are local.
-Domain GPOs will override the local Configuration Manager BitLocker Management policies.
-Therefore if the stand-alone MBAM GPO does not match the Configuration Manager BitLocker Management policy, it will cause Configuration Manager BitLocker Management to fail.
-For example if a GPO sets the key recovery services server to the stand-alone MBAM server, Configuration Manager BitLocker Management will be unable to set the same setting to the MP instead.
-This will cause clients to fail to report up their keys to the Configuration Manager BitLocker Management key recovery services MP.
+  > If a group policy setting exists for standalone MBAM, it will override the equivalent setting attempted by Configuration Manager.
+Standalone MBAM uses domain group policy, while Configuration Manager sets local policies for BitLocker management.
+Domain policies will override the local Configuration Manager BitLocker management policies.
+If the standalone MBAM domain group policy doesn't match the Configuration Manager policy, Configuration Manager BitLocker management will fail.
+For example, if a domain group policy sets the standalone MBAM server for key recovery services, Configuration Manager BitLocker management can't set the same setting for the management point.
+This behavior causes clients to not report their recovery keys to the Configuration Manager BitLocker management key recovery service on the management point.

 - Configuration Manager doesn't implement all MBAM group policy settings.
 If you configure additional settings in group policy, the BitLocker management agent on Configuration Manager clients honors these settings.

-> [!NOTE]
+  > [!IMPORTANT]
-> It is recommended not to set a GPO for a setting that Configuration Manager BitLocker Management already handles, nor is there any need to do so.
-Only set GPOs for settings that do not currently exist in Configuration Manager BitLocker Management.
-Configuration Manager 2002 is feature parity with stand-alone MBAM.
-In most instances, with Configuration Manager 2002 and newer, there should be no reason to set domain GPOs to configure Configuration Manager BitLocker Management policies.
-Avoid doing so to prevent conflicts and problems and instead configure all policies through Configuration Manager BitLocker Management policies.
+  > Don't set a group policy for a setting that Configuration Manager BitLocker management already specifies.
+Only set group policies for settings that don't currently exist in Configuration Manager BitLocker management.
+Configuration Manager version 2002 has feature parity with standalone MBAM.
+With Configuration Manager version 2002 and later, in most instances there should be no reason to set domain group policies to configure BitLocker policies.
+To prevent conflicts and problems, avoid use of group policies for BitLocker.
+Configure all settings through Configuration Manager BitLocker management policies.

 ### TPM password hash